exnext/shortlink/README.md

 ## Custom configuration

 You can override part or all default values (e.g change port or database).
-You must create file config.json contains overrides values.
+You have to create file config.json contains overrides values.

 ```json
 {